chetnashah/mlnotes/ExplorationNotes.md

 * Turkey fences are (Q1 - 1.5 * IQR, Q3 + 1.5 * IQR)

+* Why are turkey fences preferred ?
+There are different methods to detect the outliers, including standard deviation approach and Tukey’s method which use interquartile (IQR) range approach.
+Tukey’s method is not dependent on distribution of data.
+Moreover, the Tukey’s method ignores the mean and standard deviation, which are influenced by the extreme values (outliers).

+* **Mahalanobis distance** : Measure of distance between point P and distribution D. It is a multidimensional generalization of idea of measuring how many SDs away P is from mean of D.
+    - The distance is zero if P is at mean of D.
+    - Along each principal component axis, it measures number of standard deviations from P to the mean of D.
+    - Mahalanobis distance is unitless and scale-invariant(normalized euclidean distance) = (x - mu)/sigma.
+    - Mahalanobis distance is preserved under full-rank linear transformations of the space spanned by the data.
+This means that if the data has a nontrivial nullspace, Mahalanobis distance can be computed after projecting the data (non-degenerately) down onto any space of the appropriate dimension for the data.

 * pca.fit only learns variances, does not change original data